4.53 from 169 votes

 Spaghetti with a tomatoey sauce in a pas topped with grated parmesan and some tongs used to mix the pasta.

-Other Gochujang recipes you should. try after this one: Gochujang Noodles (Spicy Korean Noodles), Turkey Mince Recipe with Rice (Gochujang Fried Rice) and Gochujang Turkey Noodles
+Got a craving for spicy?
+Here are a few other recipes with gochujang paste you may like; Gochujang Noodles (Spicy Korean Noodles), Turkey Mince Recipe with Rice (Gochujang Fried Rice) and Gochujang Turkey Noodles

 What is Gochujang?

-Gochujang is also known as Korean BBQ sauce and is a fundamental ingredient in Korean dishes.
-It’s a thick red paste made from chillies, fermented soybeans, rice, and salt.
-Some versions of this spicy, sweet sauce use dried chilli flakes or chilli powder instead of chillies to provide a similar kick of heat.
+Gochujang, is also known as Korean BBQ sauce, is a fundamental ingredient in Korean dishes.
+It’s a thick red paste made from chillies, fermented soybeans, glutinous rice, and salt.

 Where can I buy Gochujang?

-It is becoming more widely used so you can find it in most large supermarkets.
-If your local supermarket fails to supply them, try visiting your local Asian food store.
+Gochujang is becoming more widely used so you can find it in most large supermarkets.
+If your local supermarket fails to supply it, try visiting your local Asian or International food store.

 Ingredients